 Student & Educator Training Programs

-The Viewpoints Project offers a range of programs designed to foster curious engagement across lines of difference.
+The Viewpoints Project offers a range of programs designed to empower young people to foster curious disagreement.

 The Viewpoints Fellowship is our flagship collegiate program, training student clubs leaders to reach organizational goals and shift campus culture, using the tools of curious disagreement.

-We also provide consulting for middle and high schools to help educators and students navigate challenging conversations in and out of the classroom.
+We also provide custom programming for secondary schools to help educators and students navigate challenging conversations in and out of the classroom.

-Finally, we tailor custom projects to companies, conferences, faith-based communities, and other places ripe for a shift toward curious disagreement.
+Finally, we tailor bespoke partnerships to companies, conferences, faith-based communities, and other places ripe for a shift toward curious disagreement.

 The Viewpoints Fellowship